rahulsamal12/Emotion-and-Sentiment-Analysis/README.md

-# Emotion-and-Sentiment-Analysis
+# AIES-facial-Emotion-Recognition-ML
-Real-time emotion detection system using a camera to analyze facial expressions and infer user sentiment, enhancing human-computer interaction beyond text-based analysis.
+This AI model uses computer vision in Python to detect emotions from facial expressions.
+Leveraging OpenCV and deep learning, it processes images or video streams, extracts facial features, and classifies emotions like happiness, sadness, or anger.
+Ideal for sentiment analysis, user feedback, and human-computer interaction.